vincuo70/ServicePlanner/README.md

 ## Warning

 This project use [Syncfusion](https://www.syncfusion.com/) components which are not open source.
-You must request an [Community License](https://www.syncfusion.com/sales/communitylicense) from Syncfusion to recompile this project.
+You must request a [Community License](https://www.syncfusion.com/sales/communitylicense) from Syncfusion to recompile this project.